Farber-Lab/Diversity_outbred_bulk_RNA-Seq/Docs/modules.md

 ### 1.4 Extract trim statistics from the trimmomatic logs

-Trimmomatic provides a number of useful statiscs including the input reads, reads remaining after trimming and dropped reads.
+Trimmomatic provides several valuable statistics, including the input reads and reads remaining after trimming and dropped reads.
 However, these statics are part of the console output.
 The following script extracts these statistics from the colsole output saved as a text file or log files.

-* Run as a R script
+* Run as an R script

     ```bash
     #!/bin/bash